cinnamonfish/luogu/README.md

-## Luogu Coding repo
+## Luogu Coding repository
 ---
-#### This is a repo containing exercise problems i solved during preparation for 5th chuanzhibei, mostly via cpp and partly via java.
+#### This is a repo containing exercise problems i solved during preparation for 5th chuanzhibei, written mostly in cpp or java.

-#### All the codes are validated by luogu online ide.
+#### All the codes are validated by vscode or online ide like luogu ide.